 What follows is my two cents worth in regards to the do’s and don’ts of hiking & camping in bear country.
-The ideas expressed below are by no means foolproof or conclusive; there are exceptions to every rule.
+The ideas expressed below are by no means foolproof or conclusive and there are exceptions to every rule.

 Precautions in Bear Country